Vader-Femi/Watchlist/README.md

 Future improvements will probably just be to use a custom database so that getting and updating favourites will just be a single network call.

+I should also probably call more APIs to display more details about movies and tv, like credits, video trailer, and add ratings

 ---

 ## Before You Run